 - issue an admonition letter,

-- to censure the licensee and impose an administrative fine of up to $2,500,
+- to censure you and impose an administrative fine of up to $2,500,

-Realtors can request a disciplinary hearing to defend themselves, and they can have an attorney appear with them.
-Note that a majority vote of the Commission is required to suspend or revoke a person’s license.7
+You can request a disciplinary hearing to defend yourself, and you can have an attorney appear with you.
+Note that a majority vote of the Commission is required to suspend or revoke your license.7

-Also note that realtors who have their licenses revoked are prohibited from getting a new license for one year.8
+Also note that if you have your license revoked, you are prohibited from getting a new license for one year.8

 4. Fighting discipline by the Colorado Real Estate Commission

 How best to fight against disciplinary measures always depends on the facts of the allegations.
-Possible arguments the realtor (or his/her attorney) could make to the Commission include:
+Possible arguments you (or your attorney) could make to the Commission include:

 - the crime was not serious enough to warrant a license suspension or revocation,

-- the real estate broker has completed all the sentencing terms,
+- you have completed all the sentencing terms,

-- the real estate broker is not a threat to anyone, and
+- you are not a threat to anyone, and

-- the real estate broker is well-regarded and has good character
+- you are well-regarded and have good character

-Former clients and colleagues could also write letters to the Commission in support of the agent.
+Former clients and colleagues could also write letters to the Commission in support of you.

 5. Penalties for real estate agents without a license in Colorado

 Colorado law makes it a crime to act as a realtor without a current and valid license issued by the Division of Real Estate.
-People found to be in violation of this law face criminal prosecution.
+If you are found to be in violation of this law, you face criminal prosecution.

 Acting as a real estate broker without a license is a class 2 misdemeanor.
 The sentence is: